SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 Once you have selected a model you can read its help documentation by clicking on the *Description* button to the right.

+S(Q) models can be combined with models in the other categories to generate what SasView calls :ref:`Product_Models`.

 Show 1D/2D
 ^^^^^^^^^^